Christian Home Educators of Colorado exists to defend your family’s freedom and help you homeschool with confidence.

 Ashley is the oldest daughter of Steven and Jennifer Vaughan and has five siblings.
 She was homeschooled beginning in kindergarten and is very grateful for the solid biblical foundation her parents gave her from schooling and discipling her at home.
 In the years since graduating, she has been an assistant coach for her family’s speech and debate club, volunteered for CHEC in various ways, served on her church’s worship team, and recently received a BA in music from Thomas Edison State University (through Lumerit’s Unbound program).
 She is passionate about teaching and helping people to apply biblical principles in every area of their lives, and is excited about the opportunity as the Independent School Registrar to help facilitate families in doing just that.

 Katie Ward, Marketing Director

-Katie (3rd from left) lives just south of Kansas City, Missouri with her family.
+Katie lives just south of Kansas City, Missouri.
 Homeschooled all the way, she volunteered through her middle and high school years on the CHEC conference committee with her family.
-After moving to Missouri, Katie worked for several non-profit organizations before joining the CHEC staff team.
-Katie is passionate about encouraging followers of Christ to love God and make disciples, and she loves serving with her family, her local church, and the homeschool community.
+After moving to Missouri, she worked for several non-profit ministries before joining the CHEC staff team.
+Katie is passionate about encouraging followers of Jesus to love God and make disciples, and she loves serving with her family, her church, and the homeschool community.